SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 1. Create a TeamCity configuration called _Quality_.
 2. Add a _VCS Trigger_ on `+:pull/*` and `+:gh-readonly-queue/*`.
 3. Add a _Command Line_ build step which simply executes `make check-quality`.
 4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
+Check the _Ignore Drafts_ option to avoid triggering work for draft pull requests.
 5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
 6. Add an _Agent Requirement_ ensuring that `tools.xcode.home` exists.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).